mikesamuel/fences-maven-enforcer-rule/src/site/markdown/configuration.md

     <rationale>
       Uses of Unsafe must be carefully reviewed by experts in XYZ.
-      Please use the safe builders in com.third_party.builders before rolling your own.
+      Please try the safe builders in com.third_party.builders before rolling your own.
     </rationale>
     <!--